xeeban/xeeban/README.md

 # My Now Page
 (last updated: March 12, 2025)
 ## 👋 Hi, I’m @xeeban (Nori Nishigaya)
+Welcome to my GitHub profile!
+It is also my current [Now Page](https://nownownow.com/about).
+Here, I will keep my current work, interests, inspirations up to date.
+If anything that you read here resonates, feel free to readh out using any of the "How to Reach Me" methods listed below.
+## About me
+I am dedicated to fostering inclusivity and community, building decentralized governance models, and enabling collaborative decision-making in complex and emergent environments.

+I am the founder of [ODIN](https://www.odin.eco), a network of innovators who believe that decentralized innovation networks will replace centralized corporations as the primary way we solve hard problems in the world.
+ODIN experiments with and mentors evolutionary organizational principles, and creates ways to scale through connecting high-trust spaces so that innovation networks and their members can thrive.

+I am also a co-founder of [Andamio](https://www.andamio.io).
+Andamio’s mission is to facilitate learning, organization, and information sharing to drive the resolution of significant challenges.
+Focusing on Learning Management, Contributor Onboarding, Emergent Credentials, and Treasury Governance, Andamio uniquely blends blockchain smart contracts and design patterns for decentralized applications using project-based learning methodologies and principles of evolutionary organizations.

+In my free time, I enjoy diving deep into the intersection of blockchain, AI, decentralization, bio-region/local re-vitalization, and Integral theory.
+I am also a practicing Zen Buddhist.

 ## What I am currently working on
 - [Andamio](https://www.andamio.io/)
 - [ODIN](https://www.odin.eco/)